What's happened

-The next phase will see a new lighting installation which includes new street lighting columns in different positions.
-The new lighting system will also supply an improved CCTV system, improving safety and aiming to reduce anti-social behaviour in the area.
+A new lighting installation includes new street lighting columns in different positions.
+The new lighting system also supplies an improved CCTV system, improving safety and aiming to reduce anti-social behaviour in the area.

-To maintain access to shops for customers and deliveries we're planning on working on short sections of the street at a time, this will be carried out in seven phases.
-We will keep local businesses informed of works as appropriate.
+To maintain access to shops for customers and deliveries we worked on short sections of the street at a time, carried out in seven phases.

 Creating a clean, attractive environment will increase footfall and encourage people to spend time in the area, which in turn will promote business growth and investment.